 Fall 2017 Planting

 Planting conditions started off well and continued through to mid-October with little disruption.
 Rainfall around Thanksgiving weekend halted soybean harvest and subsequently winter wheat planting but once conditions dried up planting continued through to November.
-Approximately 906,000 acres of winter wheat has been seeded which is slightly down from last year's 910,000 acres.
-The proportion of HRW acres is consistent with the previous year's crop at 7%.
+Approximately 906,000 acres of winter wheat were seeded which is slightly down from the previous year's 910,000 acres.
+The proportion of hard red wheat (HRW) acres was consistent with the previous year's crop at 7%.
 Soft white acreage dropped from 7% to 5% and the proportion of soft red wheat increased from 86% of the Ontario crop to 88%.
-Once again the fall conditions provided an opportunity for wheat to get well established prior going into winter.
-Growers should take note of fields planted early to ensure proper nitrogen management in the spring to reduce lodging risk.
+Once again, the fall conditions provided an opportunity for wheat to become well established prior to winter.

 For more information: